VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 a common understanding of the domain between the domain experts and the developers.
-If both the domain experts and the developers use the same terms for things and actions within the domain (for example, conference, chair, attendee, reserve, waitlist), there is less possibility for confusion or misunderstanding.
+If both the domain experts and the developers use the same terms for things and actions within the domain (for example, conference, chair, Attendee, reserve, waitlist), there is less possibility for confusion or misunderstanding.
 More specifically, if everyone uses the same language there are less likely to be misunderstandings that result from translations between languages.
-For example, if a developer has to think, "if the domain expert talks about a delegate, he is really talking about an attendee in the software," then eventually something will go wrong as a result of a misunderstanding or mistranslation.
+For example, if a developer has to think, "if the domain expert talks about a delegate, he is really talking about an Attendee in the software," then eventually something will go wrong as a result of a misunderstanding or mistranslation.

 ## Entities, Value Objects, and Services